syncfusion-content/uwp-docs/uwp/SfSchedule/dayview.md

 {% endhighlight %}
 {% endtabs %}
 ![](daymodule_images/nonaccessibleblock_day.png)

 >**Note**:
 Selection and related events will not be working in this blocks.

 ## Change first day of week:

-Change first day of week:
-[FirstDayOfWeek](https://help.syncfusion.com/cr/cref_files/uwp/sfschedule/frlrfSyncfusionUIXamlScheduleSfScheduleClassFirstDayOfWeekTopic.html) of `SfSchedule` is not applicable for `DayView` as it displays only one day.
+Change first day of week [FirstDayOfWeek](https://help.syncfusion.com/cr/cref_files/uwp/sfschedule/frlrfSyncfusionUIXamlScheduleSfScheduleClassFirstDayOfWeekTopic.html) of `SfSchedule` is not applicable for `DayView` as it displays only one day.

-## Time Label Formatting:
+## Time Label Formatting
 You can customize the format for the labels which are mentioning the time, by setting [MajorTickTimeFormat](https://help.syncfusion.com/cr/cref_files/uwp/sfschedule/frlrfSyncfusionUIXamlScheduleSfScheduleClassMajorTickTimeFormatTopic.html) and [MinorTickTimeFormat](https://help.syncfusion.com/cr/cref_files/uwp/sfschedule/frlrfSyncfusionUIXamlScheduleSfScheduleClassMinorTickTimeFormatTopic.html) properties of ` SfSchedule`.
 {% tabs %}
 {% highlight C# %}